deNBI/OpenstackGPUService/README.md

 When running OpenstackGPUServer without further arguments a memcached service listening on 127.0.0.1:11211 is expected and REST is bind to http://127.0.0.1:8080.

-A graphical ui (for testing) is available at:
+A graphical UI (for testing) is available at:

 ```
 http://localhost:8080/ui/